SOS messages, panic as virus breaks India’s health system

 But vaccinations take time to show their effect on the numbers of new infections, and there are questions of whether manufacturers will be able to keep up with the demand.
 The pace of vaccination across the country also appears to be struggling.

-Meantime, ordinary citizens are taking matters into their own hands, doing what they say the government should have done a long time ago.
+Ordinary citizens are taking matters into their own hands, doing what they say the government should have done a long time ago.

-Volunteers, from students to technology professionals, non-profit organizations and journalists, are rallying to circulate information on the availability of hospital beds, critical drugs and oxygen cylinders.
+Volunteers, from students to technology professionals, nonprofit organizations and journalists, are circulating information on the availability of hospital beds, critical drugs and oxygen cylinders.

-Like Dr. Singh, many have taken to social media, particularly Twitter, to crowdsource lists of plasma donors and oxygen cylinder supplies.
+Like Dr. Singh, many have taken to social media, particularly Twitter, to crowdsource lists of plasma donors and oxygen supplies.

-The system’s imperfect, but some are getting badly needed help.
+The system is imperfect, but some are getting badly needed help.

 Rashmi Kumar, a New Delhi homemaker, spent her Sunday scouring Twitter, posting desperate pleas for an oxygen cylinder for her critically ill father.

-At the same time, she made countless calls to hospitals and government helpline numbers, to no avail.
+At the same time, she made countless calls to hospitals and government help line numbers, to no avail.

 By evening her 63-year-old father was gasping for breath.